A bachelor degree (hons) with a 2:1 or non-UK equivalent in a social sciences, humanities or related discipline.

 Develop the skills and knowledge to produce meaningful social research with this challenging programme.

 Core modules will teach you how to turn social research issues and questions into workable research designs, as well as handling quantitative and qualitative data and issues such as ethics and funding applications.
 You’ll also have the chance to specialise through a choice of optional modules, allowing you to focus on research in topics such as disability studies, care, social policy analysis, criminology and evaluation of programmes and policies.

-This taught programme has recently been redesigned to meet the new postgraduate training and development guidelines of the ESRC, meaning it stands alone as an MA but will also prepare you for doctoral research in this dynamic field of scholarship.
+This taught programme has recently been redesigned to meet the new postgraduate training and development guidelines of the ESRC, meaning it stands alone as an MA but will also prepare you to apply for doctoral research in the dynamic fields of social science research.
 You’ll be well prepared to become a specialist social science researcher, supported by expert tutors across our active research centres and institutes.

 Course contact details